jrstanesa/html-test/README.md

 # html-test
-testing for the Python course
+Learning about CSS and styling as part of the Python course.